european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4150_event-hub.md

 ---

 # Event Hub
-The event hub is a smart contract deployed at `events.evan`, which is used by many contracts in the evan.network ecosystem for announcing status updates.
+The event hub is a smart contract deployed at `events.evan`, which is used by many contracts in the European Public Network ecosystem for announcing status updates.
 Contracts that use the event hub include but are not limited to:
 - Business Center
 - [Mailbox](/docs/first_steps/core_apps/mailbox.html)
 - [Data Contract](/docs/developers/concepts/data-contract.html)